 - Penn College Financial Aid Authorization (FAA) – This is part of your Application for Admission.
 Students that attend in any one year will have a FAA automatically generated for the following year by the end of November.
 Returning students must review and make any necessary updates to subsequent years' FAAs via the Student Information System (SIS).
 If you cannot access SIS, you can submit the FAA from our forms page.
 We must have a valid FAA on record in order to consider you for any type of financial aid.

 - Free Application for Federal Student Aid (FAFSA) – You submit this online via the U.S. Department of Education's FAFSA site.
 Use Penn College's Federal School Code of 003395.
 In order to submit, both student and parent (of a dependent student) need a FSA ID, which you should apply for at least a few days before starting your FAFSA.
 The FAFSA is the initial application used by college students across the country for grants, students loans, work-study, and other forms of aid.
+We recommend students and parents use the IRS DRT for the 2019-2020 FAFSA.

 - Student and/or parent loan program applications – Refer to the Loans page to apply online.
 You must complete a loan application(s) in addition to the FAA and the FAFSA .